St. Clement Parish (Ottawa): History

 The Community had been served on an ad hoc basis by three older priests (one of them being Fr.
 John Mole, OMI) who were familiar with the rubrics of the Tridentine Mass.
 However, with failing health of all of them, the Community was concerned that it might have secured a permanent building but would be without a priest.
 At about that time, the Priestly Fraternity of St. Peter (FSSP) was getting ready to ordain its first Canadian-born priest.
-The FSSP is a fraternity of priests who are loyal to the Holy See and are dedicated to preserving the pre-Vatican II form of the Roman Rite of Mass and all 1962 forms and liturgical books for the sacraments, as well as fostering Catholic teaching and devotion.
+The FSSP is a fraternity of priests who are in full communion with the Holy See and are dedicated to preserving the pre-Vatican II form of the Roman Rite of Mass and all 1962 forms and liturgical books for the sacraments, as well as fostering Catholic teaching and devotion.
 Archbishop Gervais discussed the problem with the FSSP and it was agreed that the FSSP would assign a priest to minister to the needs of the St. Clement Community, making it the first personal parish entrusted to the FSSP in their history.
 The first FSSP-appointed priest, Fr.
 Charles Ryan, had been ordained only a few weeks before his assignment to St. Clement on New Year's Day, 1995.
 The FSSP has been serving the parish ever since.

 In 1997, on the patronal feast (23 November), Archbishop Gervais erected St. Clement as a full canonical bilingual indult parish serving the faithful wishing to worship according to the earlier Roman liturgy.

 In June 2011, Archbishop Terrence Prendergast proposed that the St Clement parish community relocate to Ste-Anne Church, a heritage building in Lowertown which had closed due to low attendance.
 The parish agreed to the move and began holding Masses at Ste-Anne's on June 3, 2012.